 The Coalition shall keep at its principal or registered office copies of its current Articles of Incorporation and Bylaws; correct and adequate records of accounts and finances, minutes of the proceedings of its Boards and any minutes which may be maintained by committees of the Board; records of the names and email addresses of its officers and Directors, and such other records as may be necessary or advisable.

 The accounting year of the Coalition shall be the 12 months ending in December.

-The rules of procedure at meetings of the Membership, Board and committees of the Board shall be rules contained in Roberts’ Rules of Order on Parliamentary Procedure, Newly Revised, so far as applicable and when not inconsistent with these Bylaws or any resolution of the Board.
+The rules of procedure at meetings of the Board and committees of the Board shall be rules contained in Roberts’ Rules of Order, Newly Revised as described in section 4.9, so far as applicable and when not inconsistent with these Bylaws or any resolution of the Board.

 Article 9.
 Amendments

-These Bylaws may be amended: (1) at any meeting of the Board by the vote of 2/3 of the number of Directors, provided that all Directors are given at least ten days’ notice in writing or by email; or (2) at any meeting of the Membership by the vote of 2/3 of the Membership, provided that all Members are given at least ten days’ notice in writing or by email; or (3) at any meeting of the Board by a unanimous vote (meaning the absence of a “no” vote) of Directors who are present with at least 2/3 of Members being represented.
-A reasonable effort will be made to provide beforehand the text of the proposed amendments.
+These Bylaws may be amended: (1) at any meeting of the Board by the vote of 2/3 of the number of Directors, provided that all Directors are given at least ten days’ notice in writing or by email; or (2) at any meeting of the Board by a unanimous vote (meaning the absence of a “no” vote) of Directors who are present with at least 2/3 of SCALE Organizations being represented.
+A reasonable effort shall be made to provide beforehand the text of the proposed amendments.

 Adopted by the Member Organizations of SCALE at the Board

 Meeting on 8 April 2019.
 Section 4.7 was deleted.

 Edited by Frank Fay for styles and formatting on 2 May 2019.